DanielDaCosta/psycopg2-aws-lambda/README.md

 # psycopg2-aws-lambda

-This is a custom compiled psycopg2 C library for Python, this covers the problem of:
+This is a custom compiled psycopg2 C library for Python.
+This covers the problem of:
 AWS Lambda missing the required PostgreSQL libraries in the AMI image.
 This usualy happens with the following **error message**: